 Saturday, January 7, 2017

-Continue with the remaining batter depending on how many dosa’s you need for serving.
-If there is excess batter, immediately put it in a tight fitted box and store away in refrigerator till further needed.
+** Place the hot dosa on a serving plate and continue with the remaining batter for required number of dosas needed repeating the above procedure again.
+In case of excess batter, immediately put it in a airtight container and store in refrigerator till further needed.
 Always serve the dosa immediately upon removing from the tava, specially this one.
-Do not topple one on another coz. they not only loose their texture but looks too and the sponginess of the dosa gets pressed down.
+Do not topple one on another coz. they not only loose on texture, looks, but the sponginess of dosa gets pressed down too.
 So remove the dosa and serve immediately as and when needed only.

 No comments: